Sergio-Puno/AWS-DataPipeline/README.md

 1. CloudWatch logging: AWS provides automated logs for just about all the services you setup and dumps them into their own folder within the CloudWatch service page.
 Be sure to check out  your service configuration or monitoring section to enable this.
 2. Local testing: When creating Lambda functions it is something difficult or tedious to continuously adjust and deploy changes and wait for the outcome in other services.
 You can recreate smaller pieces of the Lambda that you can iterate on locally prior to pushing them to live.
 3. Test one service at a time: I would strongly advise against setting up all the services you will require at the start and only work the incremental steps needed to ensure that each piece of the pipeline is effective on their own and can be test modularly.
+4. Use Postman: Postman is a great tool for working with your API and ensuring that this foundational piece of the pipeline works correctly.
+Without a working API, you will not get far.

 # Conclusion